Documentation

 Inputs for metrics

-Metrics are exported using the metrics input.
-You can filter them by providing an array of metric names via the list option.
+You can filter metrics by providing an array of input names via the list option.

 Example configuration for exporting all metrics from cubejs-server to Prometheus (opens in a new tab) using the prometheus_remote_write sink: